Farida-EL-Shenawy/Nagwa_Assesment1_Weather_Dashboard/README.md

-🌦️ **WeatherGlimpse** : A Dynamic, Animated Weather Dashboard A modern, responsive single-page web application that delivers a visually immersive and user-friendly weather forecast, built with Python/Flask and Vanilla JavaScript.
+# 🌦️WeatherGlimpse : A Dynamic, Animated Weather Dashboard
+A modern, responsive single-page web application that delivers a visually immersive and user-friendly weather forecast, built with Python/Flask and Vanilla JavaScript.

-✨ Key Features
+## ✨ Key Features
 High-Accuracy Geolocation: Prioritizes the browser's GPS for precise, real-time location detection.

 Intelligent Animated Backgrounds: The UI background is a pure CSS animation that logically and beautifully changes to reflect the current weather (e.g., a shining sun for clear skies, moving clouds for overcast, and both for scattered clouds).